Mother of man who fatally overdosed at Nassau jail files $20M wrongful death lawsuit

 Dzurenda, whom new County Executive Bruce Blakeman has kept as sheriff, told Newsday then that jail officials were "constantly on alert to detect, identify and prevent the introduction of contraband into the facility at all times."

-In late 2020, Nassau lawmakers approved a $278,000 contract for two body scanner machines that can show an image of any hidden contraband on someone by transmitting a low level of x-rays through that person’s body.
-They are now in use.
+In late 2020, Nassau lawmakers approved a $278,000 contract for two body scanners that are now in use at the jail that can show an image of any hidden contraband on someone by transmitting a low level of X-rays through that person’s body.

 Rollins was a West Babylon High School graduate who worked as a butcher and was training to be a plumber.
 He had done stints in rehab while battling heroin addiction and took part in Nassau’s drug court program after pleading guilty to a felony following a 2016 arrest.